zdharma-continuum/zdharma-continuum.github.io/_posts/2017-03-19-Text-Editor-In-30-Minutes.markdown

 ---

 ZUI's architecture has proven its value.
-I have only superficially tried to write a text editor in it, and it was elevated in about 30 minutes.
-Multiple text-fields, one for each line of text from input file – and that's pretty it.
+I have only superficially tried to write a text editor in it, and it was elevated in about 30 minutes.<!-- more --> Multiple text-fields, one for each line of text from input file – and that's pretty it.
 Saving file is a breeze with inline-handlers:

 ```zsh